Questions about the recent controversy? Read The Truth about Truthy.

 - Analyzing differences in meme diffusion patterns between different domains, such as news and scientific results, and the correlations between certain online behaviors and offline events.

 - Expanding the platform to make the data derived from our analyses of meme diffusion and from our machine learning algorithms more easily accessible and thus more useful to social scientists, reporters, and the general public.

-We gratefully acknowledge support from National Science Foundation award CCF-1101743 (ICES proposal on Meme Diffusion Through Mass Social Media), James S. McDonnell Foundation complex systems grant on Contagion of Ideas in Online Social Networks, as well as a seed Data to Insight grant from the Lilly Foundation.
+We gratefully acknowledge support from National Science Foundation award CCF-1101743 (ICES proposal on Meme Diffusion Through Mass Social Media) and James S. McDonnell Foundation complex systems grant on Contagion of Ideas in Online Social Networks, as well as a seed Data to Insight grant from the Lilly Foundation.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the funding agencies.

 We acknowledge the collaboration of many researchers.
 Alessandro Vespignani and Johan Bollen were Co-PIs on the NSF grant.
 Several other key collaborators at IU and other institutions contributed to various research thrusts of this project: Emilio Ferrara, Bruno Gonçalves, Przemyslaw Grabowicz, Luca Aiello, Judy Qiu, Xiaoming Gao, Andrew Younge, Tak-Lon Wu, and YY Ahn.
 Other collaborators include Nicola Perra, Marton Karsai, Fabio Rojas, Joseph DiGrazia, Chato Castillo, Francesco Bonchi, Rossano Schifanella, Snehal Patil, Emily Metzgar, Luis Rocha, Geoffrey Fox, and Chris Ogan.